 Interviewees had many cautions about the District getting involved in grants that had so many requirements that the grant wasn't worth pursuing.
 There has been some experience with grants of this type where early research into grant requirements was lacking and the District ended up with a grant that seemed to cost more than the income it delivered.
-The Strategy will include criteria for evaluating a grant for its funding size and type, restrictions, reporting requirements, time commitment for monitoring and reporting, and potential conflict or competition with partners.
+The Strategy will include criteria for evaluating a grant for its funding size and type, restrictions, reporting requirements, and time commitment for monitoring and reporting.